ayzhou/Trackurdata/README.md

 5) Select the number of timing iterations to do, then click Run.

 6) Copy the resultant JSON and save it to the results directory.

+7) To do data analysis, run python trackurdata_analysis -tcw -w <nameoftrackerCSV> -c <nameofJSONfile> to get relevant statistics about websites and trackers, respectively.